 You must come in every day that you’re scheduled for your treatment.
 Treatment might not be as effective if you skip or miss appointments.
 If additional time is needed due to unforeseen circumstances, your radiation oncologist will tell you.
 If for some reason you can’t come in for treatment, you must call your radiation oncologist’s office to let your team know.
 If you need to change your schedule for any reason, speak with your radiation therapist.

 During the time between your simulation and start of treatment, your radiation oncologist will work with a team to plan your treatment.
-They will use your simulation scans to plan the angles and shapes of your radiation beams.
+They’ll use your simulation scans to plan the angles and shapes of your radiation beams.
 The details are carefully planned and checked.
 This process can take up to 2 weeks.

 Many people ask about taking vitamins during treatment.
 You can take a daily multivitamin, if you want to.
 Don’t take more than the recommended daily allowance of any vitamin.
 Don’t take any other vitamins or any supplements without talking to your doctor.
 This includes both nutritional and herbal supplements.